Oral Medications¶

 | Total quantity | 100 tablets |

-Example 1 — Straightforward: Order: metoprolol 50 mg orally Stock: 25 mg per tablet
+Example 1 — whole tablet result: Order: metoprolol 50 mg orally Stock: 25 mg per tablet

-Example 2 — Half tablet: Order: lisinopril 5 mg orally Stock: 10 mg per tablet
+Example 2 — partial tablet result: Order: lisinopril 5 mg orally Stock: 10 mg per tablet

 - Scored tablets have a line across the middle and are designed to be split — 0.5 tablet is acceptable